 — Those who have indoor jobs because they aren’t outside in the sun a lot, says Antonette Hardie, a registered dietitian at the Ohio State University Wexner Medical Center in Columbus.

 — Those who have darker skin.

-— Those with inflammatory bowel disease or cystic fibrosis because these diseases make it harder for the body to absorb vitamin D.
+— Those with inflammatory bowel disease or cystic fibrosis because these diseases can make it harder for the body to absorb vitamin D.

 — Those who are vegan or lactose tolerant and certain types of vegetarians could struggle to get enough vitamin D, Hardie says.
 That’s because the food sources that provide vitamin D are often from animals, such as dairy and fish.